optimisme/inapp-routing/README.md

 Each 'route-screen' element contains the html source of one navigation screen of the application

+The id of each 'root-screen' element matches its URL when shown (for example id='home' is the route '/home')

 The library automatically handles the window.history states and sets the 'display' property of each 'route-screen' element to 'none' if the route doesn't match

-The id of each 'root-screen' element matches its URL when shown

 By default, the '/' route will show the first 'root-screen' defined (use id="home" as the first 'route-screen' is recommended)

-If the routes are relative to a base, define the 'routing.base' like in the example (where it is used to make it compatible with github pages)
+If the routes are relative to a base, define the 'routing.base' like in the example (where it is used to make it compatible with github pages and sets all routes after '/html5-routing')

 Finally, 'route-screen' elements can define two functions:

 `<route-screen id='home' onshow='console.log(this.args)'>Home screen contents</route-screen>`

-**'onshow'** will be called after that 'route' is shown (its 'style.display' property will be set to its default value)
+**'onshow'** will be called after that 'route' is shown (its 'style.display' property will be set to its default value and then the function is called)

 Programmers can get the parameters of the URL with 'this.args', for example when the next link is clicked: